cloudmesh/cloudmesh-pi-burn/README.md

 **NOTE**: [Old manual documentation](https://cloudmesh.github.io/cloudmesh-manual/projects/project-pi-burn.html?highlight=burn)

+## Nomenclature

+* Commands proceeded with `pi@red:$` are to be executed on the Rasperry Pi with the name red.

+* Commands with `(ENV3) pi@red:$` are to be executed in a virtula ENV using Python 3 on the Raspberry Pi with the name red

+* Commands with `raspberry$` only are to be executed on your burner pi that is not a Pi.

 ## Quickstart

 To provide you with a glimps oon what you can do with cms burn, we have